abdulazizasiri/Working-with_A/GoogleMaps/README.md

 ## 1- Maps javascript API

 First of all, you need to get the API key.
 It something that tells google that a developer wants to use this service.
-To get the API Key follow the instruction on this link [Link to the tutorial to get the API key]: https://developers.google.com/maps/documentation/javascript/get-api-key
+To get the API Key follow the instruction on this link  https://developers.google.com/maps/documentation/javascript/get-api-key